Beatriz at Dinner

-Beatriz at Dinner is a 2017 comedy-drama film directed by Miguel Arteta from a screenplay by Mike White.
-The film stars Salma Hayek, John Lithgow, Connie Britton, Jay Duplass, Amy Landecker, Chloë Sevigny, and David Warshofsky.
+Beatriz at Dinner is a 2017 comedy-drama film directed by Miguel Arteta and written by Mike White.
+An international co-production between the United States and Canada, it stars Salma Hayek, John Lithgow, Connie Britton, Jay Duplass, Amy Landecker, Chloë Sevigny, and David Warshofsky.
+It follows a holistic medicine practitioner who attends a wealthy client's dinner party after her car breaks down.

-Beatriz at Dinner had its world premiere at the Sundance Film Festival on January 23, 2017, and was released in the United States on June 9, 2017, by Roadside Attractions and FilmNation Entertainment, and in Canada on June 16, 2017, by Elevation Pictures.
+The film had its world premiere at the Sundance Film Festival on January 23, 2017.
+It was theatrically released in the United States on June 9, by Roadside Attractions and FilmNation Entertainment, and in Canada on June 16, 2017, by Elevation Pictures.
+It received positive reviews from critics, who particularly praised the performances of Hayek and Lithgow.
+It grossed over $7.4 million worldwide, and was named one of the top 10 independent films of 2017 by the National Board of Review.
+At the 33rd Independent Spirit Awards, the film was nominated for Best Female Lead (for Hayek) and Best Screenplay (for White).

 Plot

 The film opens with a woman rowing a boat in a mangrove swamp where she encounters a white goat on the shore.
 Next, Beatriz Blanco, a masseuse, is shown waking up at her Altadena home amongst her various animals.
-She heads off to a cancer treatment center in Santa Monica where she helps patients undergoing chemotherapy with holistic treatments.
+She heads off to a cancer treatment center in Santa Monica where she helps patients with alternative medicine.

-After her shift, Beatriz drives to the Newport Beach home of an affluent client, Kathy, to give her a massage before her dinner party.
-During the massage, Beatriz tells Kathy that her neighbor killed one of her goats and becomes emotional.
-Later, when Beatriz unsuccessfully tries to start her car, she tells Kathy that a friend will come to repair it when he gets off work.
-Kathy invites Beatriz to stay for the dinner party.
-Kathy’s husband Grant privately expresses his reservations about Beatriz joining them because they are entertaining important business connections, but he ultimately relents.
+After work, Beatriz drives to the Newport Beach home of affluent client Kathy to give her a massage before her dinner party.
+When Beatriz’s car won’t start after the massage, Kathy invites Beatriz to stay for the dinner party, to the chagrin of her husband Grant who thinks it’s a bad idea because they are entertaining important business connections.

 The first guests to arrive are married couple Shannon and Alex, who are about to make a small fortune off of a business venture.
-Beatriz introduces herself with warm hugs, which the guests receive awkwardly.
-Doug Strutt, the guest of honor and a real estate tycoon, then arrives with his wife Jeana.
-Kathy introduces Beatriz to Jeana and explains how they met: Beatriz helped treat Tara, Kathy and Grant's daughter who is currently away at college.
+Next to arrive is Doug Strutt, the guest of honor and a real estate tycoon, with his wife Jeana.
+Kathy introduces Beatriz to her friends and explains how they met: Beatriz treated Tara, Kathy and Grant's daughter who is currently away at college.
 Kathy claims Beatriz’s alternative therapies helped Tara beat cancer.
-When Beatriz learns that her friend won't be able to come until morning, Kathy insists that she stay the night and asks her to sing a song for the guests after dinner.
+When Beatriz learns that a friend won't be able to come help with her car until the morning, Kathy insists that she stay the night.